Amaranth has been cultivated for thousands of years, with evidence of it's use dating back to pre-Columbian civilizations with

 Burdock root has been used as food and medicine for centuries in various ways, including as a diuretic to aid digestion.
 The Burdock root is related to daisies, and sunflowers.
 It is native to North Asia, and Europe, but is grown in other parts of the world, including North America.

 Burdock root contains a number of antioxidants, such as quercetin, phenolic acids, and luteolin, which can help protect your cells from free radicals.
 These antioxidants help reduce inflammation throughout the body.
-It can be eaten, dried, and steeped into tea.
-It works well as a source of inulin, a prebiotic fiber that aids digestion, and improves gut health.
-Additionally, this root contains flavonoids (plant nutrients) phytochemicals, and antioxidants that are known to have health benefits.
+It can be eaten, dried, and added to your favorite tea.
+It works well as a source of inulin, a prebiotic fiber that aids digestion, and improves your gut health.
+In addition, this root contains flavonoids, phytochemicals, and antioxidants that are known to benefit you health..

-Burdock root is a powerhouse when it comes to the nutrition profile.
+Burdock root is amazing when it comes to nutrition.
 According to USDA, it provides energy, carbohydrate, protein, and fiber.
-Amongst minerals, it contains calcium, potassium, magnesium, phosphorus, and selenium.
+Burdock Root also contains minerals like calcium, potassium, magnesium, phosphorus, and selenium.

 AMINO ACIDS: aspartic acid, glutamic acid, arginine, proline, and lysine

 NOTE: The high concentration of fiber in it helps stimulate the digestive system.
-Moving food smoothly through the bowels, thereby relieving constipation, and preventing bloating, cramping, and ulcers.
+Moving food smoothly through the bowels, relieving constipation, prevents bloating, cramping, and ulcers.
 It can eliminate many types of harmful bacteria that can cause diarrhea, and gastrointestinal problems.

-If you are sensitive or have a history of allergic reactions to daisies, ragweed, or chrysanthemums, you are at increased risk for an allergic reaction to burdock root.
-Burdock root acts like a natural diuretic, which can lead to dehydration.
-So make sure to drink plenty of water!
+If you have a history of allergic reactions or are sensitive to daisies, ragweed, or chrysanthemums, you are at increased risk for an allergic reaction to burdock root.
+Burdock root can lead to dehydration, and acts like a natural diuretic.
+So make sure to drink plenty of water and take electrolytes when available.

 Turmeric grows wild in the forest of south & southeast Asia.
-Where it is collected for use in classical indian medicine.
-Many high quality studies show that turmeric has major benefits for your body, and brain.
-Many of these benefits come from its main active ingredient curcumin.
+Where it is collected for use in indian medicine.
+Many studies have shown that turmeric has major benefits for your body, and brain.
+Most of these benefits come from its main active ingredient curcumin.

-Turmeric is the spice that gives curry its yellow color.
-It has been used in India for thousands of years as both a spice, and medicinal herb.
+Turmeric has been used in India for thousands of years as both a spice, and medicinal herb.
 These compounds are called curcuminoids.
 Curcumin is the biologically active compound in turmeric.
-To help increase absorption of curcumin, look for supplements containing "piperine" which is black pepper.
-Piperine enhances curcumin absorption.
+It helps increase absorption of curcumin.
+Supplements that contain "piperine" which is black pepper, enhances curcumin absorption in your body.

 Turmeric has been used for thousands of years to treat conditions such as skin disorders, depression, and allergies, among others.
 One study in 2020 found curcumin to be associated with anti-inflammatory, anticancer, antidiabetic, antidiarrheal, antimicrobial, antiviral, and antioxidant properties.

-Curcumin has been studied as a beneficial herb in cancer treatment.
-Studies have also shown that it can : contribute to death of cancerous cells,
+Curcumin has been found to be beneficial in cancer treatments.
+Studies have also shown that it can aid in the removal of cancerous cells,

 reduce angiogenesis (growth of new blood vessels in tumors).

 reduce metastasis (spread of cancer).
-In addition, research suggests that curcumin can help clear the buildup of protein tangles called "amyloid plaques" that are caused by the disease.
+In addition, curcumin can help clear the buildup of protein tangles called "amyloid plaques" that are caused by the disease.

 MINERALS: manganese, iron, copper, potassium, calcium, magnesium, and zinc